-Hysterectomy means the surgical removal of the uterus (womb) and is one of the most common operations.
-Up to a fifth of women have had their womb removed by the age of 55.
-For some, especially those who suffer from heavy periods, having a hysterectomy comes as a welcome relief.
+Hysterectomy means the surgical removal of the uterus (womb) and is still one of the most common operation.
+For some women, especially those who suffer from heavy periods, having a hysterectomy comes as a welcome relief.
 For others, being told they need the operation is a major shock.
+Usually other treatment options for your heavy periods will have been tried before a hysterectomy is suggested.

 Reasons for having a hysterectomy

-There are many different reasons why womb removal may be necessary.
+There are many different reasons why hysterectomy may be necessary.
+These include:

 - Painful, heavy or frequent periods which are not improved with medical treatments